mpdcampbell/blog/blog/content/posts/umamiAnalytics.md

 ></script>
 {{< /code >}}

 As well as analytics of general visitors, you can track [specific events](https://developer.mozilla.org/en-US/docs/Web/Events) such as a user clicking on a link.
 The [Umami docs](https://umami.is/docs/track-events) for this are clear and concise (unlike anything I write) so follow those.
-But for an example, below is the code change I made to track when users click the link to my [Github profile](https://github.com/mpdcampbell) in the website footer.
-[Full html file here](https://github.com/mpdcampbell/blog/blob/master/blog/themes/terminal/layouts/partials/footer.html#L4).
+But for an example, below is the code change I made to track when users click the link to my [GitHub profile](https://github.com/mpdcampbell) in the website footer.
+[Full HTML file here](https://github.com/mpdcampbell/blog/blob/master/blog/themes/terminal/layouts/partials/footer.html#L4).

 {{< code language="diff yml" title="Tracking click event" expand="Show" collapse="Hide" isCollapsed="false" >}}
 - <span><a href="https://github.com/mpdcampbell">{{ partial "inline-svg" "octocat"}}</a></span>